IDNoise/MonsterWorld/README.md

 Also stalker has heavy use of ltx files, so additonaly i've made small app to manage it from code: load all storage and then modify\search\create new configs.
 I've used it to pregenerate a lot of weapon and upgrade configs that are used in mod (~500kb of text).

 Features:
-- You are alone vs mutants (no stalkers at all)
+- You are alone vs mutants and enemy stalkers
 - Custom HP/Damage system with exponential progression through levels.
 (Currently handles only wound\fire_wound damage types)
 - 3 monster level ranks: common, elite, boss (just more hp/damage/xp and better loot)
 - Random weapon generation: levels + quality results in different upgrade setups that change damage/fire-rate/mag-size/recoil/accuracy/fire-modes